Taoti/taoti-example-wp-ci/web/wp-content/mu-plugins/acf-better-search/readme.txt

 == Frequently Asked Questions ==

+= What version of Advanced Custom Fields is supported? =

+Advanced Custom Fields in version 5 *(also free)*.
+ACF below version 5 has a different data structure in database and is not supported.

+= In what fields does the plugin search? =

+Our plugin supports the following fields: Text, Text Area, Number, Email, Url, File, Wysiwyg Editor, Select, Checkbox and Radio Button.
+All these fields may be located in both the Repeater or Flexible Content field.

 = How does this work? =

 Plugin changes all SQL queries by extending the standard search to selected fields of Advanced Custom Fields.

-= Where working advanced search? =
+The plugin in admin panel works same as for the search page.

-It works for WP_Query class.
+It works for `WP_Query` class.

 = Do I need to add some arguments to my function to activate advanced search? =

 Everythings works automatically.
-For custom WP_Query loop and get_posts() function also if you add [Search Parameter](https://codex.wordpress.org/Class_Reference/WP_Query#Search_Parameter).
+For custom `WP_Query` loop and `get_posts()` function also if you add [Search Parameter](https://codex.wordpress.org/Class_Reference/WP_Query#Search_Parameter).

-= Whether the plugin works in the admin panel? =

-Yes.
-The plugin works same as for the search page.

-= In what fields does the plugin search? =

-Our plugin supports the following fields: Text, Text Area, Number, Email, Url, File, Wysiwyg Editor, Select, Checkbox and Radio Button.
-All these fields may be located in both the Repeater or Flexible Content field.

 = How does searching for whole phrases? =